mkasu/imageabilitycorpus/README.md

 # Multi-modal Imageability Corpus

-This is a (work in progress) corpus on multi-modal imageability norms.
+This is a corpus on multi-modal imageability norms.
+This dataset is part of the paper [3].

 ## Imageability